crashwny/gardisto/README.md

 Sentry
 ======

-Utility for watching hosts/servers for uptime.
+Utility for monitoring hosts/servers.

 ## Usage

 To have sentry watch over your hosts after set up, add `sentry run` to your crontab at your desired interval.
     For example, `1,11,21,31,41,51 * * * * sentry run`

+Every host needs to have user 'sentry' with an SSH key added and verified SSH access.
+Run the following commands as root:
+ - `useradd -m -s /bin/bash sentry`
+ - `passwd sentry` and enter password
+ - add this line to /etc/sshd_config:
+    `Match User !root
+        PasswordAuthentication no`

 ### Sentry Maintenance Commands
  - `sentry addhost` To add hosts for Sentry to monitor
- - `sentry removehost -[hostname]`
+ - `sentry removehost -[hostname]` (coming soon)
- - `sentry edithost -[hostname]`
+ - `sentry edithost -[hostname]` (coming soon)

 ### Sentry Monitoring Commands
  - `sentry run` Runs the Sentry.
 Should be added to your crontab for a specified interval
- - `sentry showstats -[hostname or all] -[stat or all]` Shows statistics for specified host or all hosts, all stats or one specified
+ - `sentry showstats [--all] [--host hostname] [--stat] [--stats]` Shows statistics for specified host or all hosts, all stats or one specified (coming soon)
- - `sentry show -[hostname or all]` Shows information for specified host or for all hosts
+ - `sentry show -[hostname or all]` Shows information for specified host or for all hosts (coming soon)

 ## Installation from source

-To install the package after you have closed the respoistory, you'll want to run the following command from within the project directory:
+To install the package after you have cloned the respository, you'll want to run the following command from within the project directory:

 ```
 pip3 install --user -e .